 Become a Vendor

-We kindly request that you not approach market management regarding your application during market hours.
-Much time and effort goes into preparing for our most important 4 hours on Saturday to support all our farmers, bakers and artisans.
+We kindly request that you not approach market staff regarding your application during market hours.
 We do not interview new vendor applicants on Market Saturdays.

 Information for Prospective Vendors

 - The Williamsburg Farmers Market is a not-for-profit 501(c)(6) corporation.

 - The Williamsburg Farmers market is a producer only market.
 Vendors grow, raise, or make what they sell.
 Resale does not apply to most products at the Market.
 All products must be approved by the Market Manager.

 - In general, arts and crafts are not accepted for sale at the WFM.
 Value-added and holiday items must meet strict criteria and be approved in advance by the Market Manager.